Brodvd/Wargame/README.md

 - The game can record each turn in a JSON file to train a supervised bot.
 - The bot uses a Multilayer Perceptron (MLP) neural network to learn strategies from the collected data.
-- For details on how to train and use the bot, see the separate `readme.md` and the `Hierarchical Policy.py` file.
+- For details on how to train and use the bot, see the separate `readme.md` and the `MLP.py` file.

 ## Customization